pyjoepy06/bgp_python_path_lookup/README.md

 # Use Python to lookup BGP Paths over the Internet

-Recently ran into a scenario where AWS Cloud loss Internet Connectivity within two regions and started to look into a network-as-code options for running API calls to return BGP routes from a public accessiable BGP router.
+Recently ran into a scenario where AWS Cloud loss Internet Connectivity within two regions and started to look into a network-as-code options for running API calls to return BGP routes from a public accessible BGP router.

 Going to create a few functions that can take a Public IP (From client or a Cloud) and identify the summary routes, the AS-PATH(s) available, and anything else I can use that can help a network engineer find this type of information fast without using a router/firewall show ip bgp commands